Northwest Vista College: Academics

 Students attending Northwest Vista can pursue a wide range of subjects.
 As a community college, NVC offers programs in Associate of Arts (AA), Associate of Science (AS), Associate of Arts in Teaching (AAT), Associate of Applied Science (AAS), Certificates of Completion, and Marketable Skills Awards.

 Enrolled students also have the option to take courses that are transferable to many institutions of higher education.
 The college has several articulation agreements with the nearby universities such as the University of Texas at San Antonio, Texas State University–San Marcos, and the University of the Incarnate Word.
 These 2+2 articulation agreements serve to facilitate the admission and academic transfer of students from participating Community Colleges like NVC to a participating 4 year college or university within the state of Texas.

 The current catalog of Northwest Vista College consists of a 46-hour core curriculum mandated by the Texas Higher Education Coordinating Board (THECB).
 The THECB requires that all public colleges and universities in Texas instill at least 42 hours of core curriculum studies into a student's degree plan.
 By completing NVC's core curriculum, students are allowed to transfer to any public institution in Texas without the worry of loss of credit in the transfer process.
 As long as the core curriculum is completed, the satisfying courses will transfer as a block and the student will not be required to take any more courses at the transfer institution unless the THECB has approved a larger core curriculum at that institution.

-Campus life

-Students at NVC can participate in many clubs and organizations while on campus.
-Usually, every semester there is a specific event known as "Club Rush" in which the many clubs and organizations on campus try to promote their activities while recruiting new members.
-New clubs and organizations are frequently added every semester as students come up with new ideas for these.
-The Wildcat Activities Center, currently located in the Cypress Campus Center, agrees to support the organization provided a sufficient number of members join.